 The International Association of Chiefs of Police (IACP) coordinates the International Drug Evaluation and Classification (DEC) Program with support from the National Highway Traffic Safety Administration (NHTSA) of the U.S. Department of Transportation.

 The State of Vermont started their involvement in the DRE program in 2005 when the first five DREs were trained.
-The program has now grown to 51 certified DREs from state, county and municipal law enforcement agencies from throughout the State of Vermont.
+The program has 41 certified DREs from state, county and municipal law enforcement agencies from throughout the State of Vermont.

 Narcotic Analgesics were the most prevalent drug category confirmed in toxicology in drug impairment evaluations (see Figure 1).
-The top three drug categories we are experiencing confirmed in toxicology (CY2021);
+The top three drug categories we are experiencing confirmed in toxicology (CY2022);

 Narcotic Analgesics (opiates and opioids)

-Of all toxicology samples obtained in 2021, 45% were poly drug (two or more drug categories).
+Of all toxicology samples obtained in 2022, 49% were poly category (two or more drug categories).

 The State Highway Safety Office continues to strongly support the DEC program.
 In addition, it provides funding for equipment and training for members.
 Two certification trainings are held each year and all members are required to re-certify every two years under IACP standards.